cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 ### Annotating Extension Members with Namespace Prefixes

-When a profile draws on attributes and associations from extension namespaces — for example, the European (ENTSO-E) extensions to the CIM — the AsciiDoc builders can annotate those members in the generated documentation with a short namespace **prefix**, making it immediately clear which namespace each extension member belongs to.
+When a profile draws on attributes and associations from extension namespaces, such as the European (ENTSO-E) extensions to the CIM, the AsciiDoc builders can annotate those members in the generated documentation with a short namespace **prefix**, making it immediately clear which namespace each extension member belongs to.
 In the example below, the inherited members `eu:energyIdentCodeEic` and `eu:shortName` carry the `eu:` prefix, distinguishing them from the normative CIM members (`mRID`, `description`, `name`), which have none.

 Click on the image to present a larger view.